Things to Do in San Juan

 Beach Time is the Best Time

 Some of the most popular and picturesque beaches in Puerto Rico are located right in the city of San Juan.
 Three main beaches: Condado Beach, Escambrón, and Ocean Park Beach, offer everything from swimming and stand-up paddleboarding to jet-skiing, diving, and snorkeling.
-While Condado Beach and Ocean Park Beach have more of a laid-back feel, Escambrón – a Blue Flag Beach – is renowned for its active pursuits.
+While Condado Beach and Ocean Park beach have more of a laid-back feel, El Escambrón – a Blue Flag Beach – is renowned for its active pursuits.

 San Juan is home to the largest shopping mall in the Caribbean, Plaza las Américas, where you’ll surely find what you are looking for (and then some).
 With a wide range of department stores, small shops, chain retailers, specialty boutiques, and even a movie theater, this mall lives its slogan: The Center of Everything.